 Sometimes we may need to share information and work in partnership with other agencies, when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Lead is Mr Oliver Cooper (Interim Headteacher).
-Our Deputy Designated Safeguarding Lead is Miss Megan Watts (Class 1 Teacher).
+Our Designated Safeguarding Lead is Mr Gareth Robinson (Headteacher).
+Our Deputy Designated Safeguarding Lead is Mrs Davis (Class 3 Teacher/Teacher in Charge).
 The Governor with responsibility for safeguarding in our school in Mr Bill Ford (Chair of Governors)